How to keep your plants happy and hydrated during summer?!

 How to know that you are overwatering?

 As stated above, drainage holes in pots are there for a reason!
 Too much water will literally drown your plant.
 Roots need oxygen.
 Keeping the soil constantly wet can make it difficult for air to reach the roots.
-If they don’t get enough oxygen they will rot and die.
+If they don’t get enough oxygen they will rot also known asroot rot and will eventually die.
 Sad, right?
 The consequences of overwatering are sad plants….
 The plant will show her sadness to you by not growing new leaves, stop growing in general, drooping leaves, dropping yellowing leaves and sometimes even wilting.
 These are signs that you are overwatering you beloved plants.
 Lots of moisture also encourages fungi and bacteria to grow in the soil.
 This can cause unpleasant odors, especially when the roots are rotting.
 In this case you can even smell that you’ve been too heavy-handed with the watering can.
 Yikes, right?!

 PLNTS tip: add a water meter to your plants in a pot without drainage hole!

 Use a water meter to keep your plants in top condition.
 Don’t ask yourself whether the plant has received enough water or too little.
 Let the water meter do the work!

 Let finish where we started: check your plants regularly to know her water need!
 When you read what she’s telling you, you will be able to give her the perfect amount of water any time of year.

 You’ve got this!

 Plants make Lisa very happy and she is secretly addicted to buying lots of BabyPLNTS.
 She loves to inspire the community with fun content, from styling tips to plant care to new products!